2 min read

 How To Open a Non-Resident Bank Account In Serbia?

-Were you ever in need of a long-term or continuous solution for receiving money or depositing money in a foreign country?
+Have you considered the benefits of opening a non-resident account in Serbia?
+Do you need a long-term and continuous solution for receiving or depositing money in a foreign country?

 WHAT IS A NON-RESIDENT BANK ACCOUNT?